arduino/docs-content/content/retired/05.archived-libraries/Ciao/Ciao.md

 - [Arduino Yún Mini](https://www.arduino.cc/en/Main/ArduinoBoardYunMini)

 ## Ciao Core
 To communicate with the "outside world" the Ciao Library interacts with Ciao Core: the key component of the Ciao technology on the MPU (microprocessor) side.
-Ciao Core runs over Linino OS, it is developed in python and it has been designed to enable communication with "outside world" via several modules called Connectors.
+Ciao Core runs over Linino OS, it is developed in Python® and it has been designed to enable communication with "outside world" via several modules called Connectors.
 Such connectors communicate with Ciao Core using JSON strings sent over a TCP socket.

 Ciao Core, thanks to this smart and effective design, is able to: